DevKica/brain/content/Coding/Best practices.md

 title: Best practices
 ---

-Don't listen to others, create your own
+Don't listen to others, create your own.